-Admire the fantastic view over the rooftops of Paris from the steps of Sacré Cœur in Montmartre, or from the top of the Arc de triomphe, from the 5th floor of the Centre Pompidou, or even from the top of the Montparnasse Tower or the roof of the “Grande Arche”.
+Admire the fantastic view over the rooftops of Paris from the steps of the Sacré Cœur in Montmartre, or from the top of the Arc de triomphe, from the 5th floor of the Centre Pompidou, or even from the top of the Montparnasse Tower or the roof of the “Grande Arche”.
 Ile-de-France is filled with destinations that are ideal for visiting with friends or family.
 Famous sites throughout the region, outside of Paris, include Disneyland Paris, France Miniature, the Musée Grévin waxworks museum, the City of Science and Industry, and the Jardin d'Acclimatation.
 From the National Museum of Archeology in Saint-Germain-en-Laye to the Château de Versailles, the region is filled with French history.

-From the National Park in Saint-Cloud to the Forest of Fontainebleau, to the Jardin du Luxembourg, the Jardin des Tuileries and the tranquil Buttes-Chaumont , Ile-de-France region combines nature and relaxation.
-Four regional natural parks offer all the charms and the diversity of the Ile-de France countryside.
+From the National Park in Saint-Cloud to the Forest of Fontainebleau, to the Jardin du Luxembourg, the Jardin des Tuileries and the tranquil Buttes-Chaumont , the Ile-de-France region combines nature and relaxation.
+Four regional natural parks offer all the charms and diversity of the Ile-de France countryside.

 See Ile-de-France through the eyes of painters: the Château d'Auvers-sur-Oise or the Island of the Impressionists will transport you straight into the landscapes that have been immortalized by Van Gogh, Renoir, Monet, Daubigny and Pissarro.
 This pictorial discovery will lead you to some of the top museums in the world, such as the Louvre and the Musée d'Orsay.